bristlab/Pewlett-Hackard-Analysis/README.md

 ## Summary

-* How many roles will need to be filled as the "silver tsunami" begins to make an impact?

-We'll incorporate a `COUNT()` method into our query to count all employee numbers listed in the `unique_titles` table.
+To determine how many roles will need to be filled as the "silver tsunami" begins to make an impact, we'll incorporate a `COUNT()` method into our query to count all employee numbers listed in the `unique_titles` table.

 `SELECT COUNT(emp_no) FROM unique_titles`
 `>>> 72458`